ApostolisSiampanis/small-python-projects/README.md

 This repository is structured to contain the Python scripts corresponding to each exercise.
 Each script can be run independently, and they are organized by their exercise numbers.
 Ensure you have Python installed on your system to run these scripts.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.